WhitmanCS370/Mach_1_Project/README.md

 # Epoch 2

 ## Team Member Roles
-- Uli: Implemented part b
+- Uli: Implemented part b (ways to characterize and organize sounds) of epoch 2
 - Molly: Implemented part a (enhanced ways to listen to sounds) of epoch 2
-- Marlyn: Documentation and  requirements, and use cases
+- Marlyn: Documentation, requirements, and use cases
-- Clara: Tesing and helped with use cases and requiremnts
+- Clara: Testing and helped with use cases and requirements

 ## Testing